Features

 Origin Level

-Aggregated data for your entire domain (e.g., https://example.com)
+Aggregated data for your entire domain (e.g., https://example.com), labeled Whole Site in the page list.

 • Always available if you have any traffic